 Building The Intelligent Edge: Microsoft Azure Stack Edge

-Edge Computing provides a solution to these challenges, providing the following benefits:
+Edge computing presents as a solution to these challenges, providing:

 Azure Stack Edge